 VICKY KIM

-A graduate of Goldsmiths College, London, and Columbia University, New York, Kim completed a PhD at the Royal College of Art in February 2022, with a thesis entitled ‘The Production of Subjectivity through Space, Architecture and Image’.
-Solo exhibitions include ‘2.7/4.8/7.4/9.4/12.1/15.2/18.5/22’, Chosun Gallery, Seoul, 2019; ‘Under the Coral-like Blue Concrete’, Gallery Factory, Seoul, 2010; and ‘A Room in House X’, Gallery Hinterberg, Zurich, Switzerland, 2008.
+Originally from Seoul, Kim is a graduate of Goldsmiths College, London (BFA, 2002), Columbia University, New York (MFA, 2006), and most recently the Royal College of Art, completing a PhD in February 2022, with a thesis entitled ‘The Production of Subjectivity through Space, Architecture and Image’.
+Solo exhibitions include ‘Kaput’, Chosun Gallery, Seoul, 2024; ‘Kapot Van’, Transformation Gallery, London, 2024; ‘2.7/4.8/7.4/9.4/12.1/15.2/18.5/22’, Chosun Gallery, Seoul, 2019; ‘Under the Coral-like Blue Concrete’, Gallery Factory, Seoul, 2010; and ‘A Room in House X’, Gallery Hinterberg, Zurich, Switzerland, 2008.
 In 2009, Kim was awarded a residency fellowship as part of the International Artist’s Studio Program at the National Museum of Contemporary Art, Seoul, and in 2018, a production residency for the 4th Kunming Biennale at the Yunnan Art Museum, Kunming, China.
-In 2020, Kim produced a permanent lighting installation for the Prastgarden Hotel, S.derhamn, Sweden, and in 2022 installation design for a three-part exhibition of contemporary Korean ceramics in Zurich, titled ‘Past Tense’, sponsored by the Swiss Korean Embassy and the Korean Craft Council.
-Recent projects include a two-person exhibition with ceramicist Andreas Steinemann at the Galerie Milchhütte, Zumikon, Switzerland, at which Kim first exhibited her silkscreen wallpaper, and ‘Gesticulator’, a self-organised and curated group exhibition at ASC Gallery, South London, 2023, examining the role of gesture in contemporary art.
-Kim is currently working on a second iteration of the ‘Gesticulator’ project, as an artist book.
+Kim is represented by Chosun Gallery, Seoul, and based in London.

 Selected